Vikas2171/Chat_Application/README.md

 * A per-client `outMutex`/`condition_variable` — guards that one client's outgoing queue, for its writer thread to wait on.
 * `logMutex` — guards writes to `chatlog.txt`, since multiple reader threads log concurrently and `ofstream` isn't thread-safe for that.
 * `coutMutex` — guards console output for the same reason; without it, concurrent client threads print to the console at the same time and lines interleave mid-word.

+### Message framing
+TCP is a byte stream with no message boundaries of its own — a single `recv()` call can return a partial message, several messages concatenated together, or both.
+The original version of this project assumed one `recv()` call always equaled exactly one message, which happens to hold most of the time on localhost with short messages, but isn't actually guaranteed.

+Messages are now framed as **newline-delimited text** (the same style IRC uses): every send appends a `\n` after the message, and every read runs incoming bytes through a small `LineFramer` (`Framing.h`) that buffers partial data and only hands back complete, delimiter-stripped messages — including a message split across two `recv()` calls or two messages arriving coalesced in one.
+Both `Server.cpp` and `Client.cpp` include the same `Framing.h`, so the two sides can't independently drift on how a message boundary is defined.

+This is the right-sized framing choice for a plain-text, line-based protocol like this one.
+A binary or multiplexed protocol (e.g. gRPC, or platforms like Telegram/WhatsApp) would use length-prefixed binary framing instead, since delimiter framing only works when the payload itself can't contain the delimiter byte — true here because every message originates from a single line of console input.

 ### Client identity
 Each connection gets a monotonically increasing integer `clientId` assigned at accept time, used for broadcast tags (`[Client <id>]: <message>`), console logging, and the chat log — rather than the raw `SOCKET` handle, which gets reused after `closesocket()` and would let a new connection inherit a stale identity.